Ant Care & Keeping, Ant Facts & Stories

 How long does it take to grow a large colony?

 With stable climate and good feeding, expect 100 workers by month three, 1000 by month six, and 10,000+ by year one.
-Supermajors appear in the brood at around month nine.
+Supermajors appear in the brood around month nine.

-What is the difference between Carebara diversa and Pheidologeton diversus?
+What’s the difference between Carebara diversa and Pheidologeton diversus?

 Can Carebara diversa sting?